 I have so many entries about this plant which graces the Glen with such majesty.
 Her sweeping stems uplifting to the sky and bending with the breeze just make me want to get airborne and sway with her.
 She is such a plant for our little valley, beginning low down and reaching for the sky, she swathes the hills with an energetic lightness, stroking, waving, sweeping fronds of purple/pink hills over the hills already densely covered in the deeping green of the bracken, with a colour that is called Rosebay, the sound of the name and vocal expression perfectly describes the spirit of the plant and makes me want to sing her name Rosebay Willow Herb.

-I have been watching a video by the fabulous John Feehan in Offaly
+I have been watching a video by botanist, John Feehan in Offaly

 Here are my notes from the video: